hyphacoop/governance-experiment/dashboard/README.md

 This dashboard is deployed on github pages.
 The deploy.sh script automatically builds both the dashboard and the timeline and deploys it to this repository's github page.

+## Possible Usage without APIs

+It is possible to load data decision log manually as CSV.
+Below you will find these instructions.

 ### Loading Decision Log

 1. Find the 'Decision Log' Sheet and download it as CSV